‘Alaskan Bush People’ Goes Into Road Trip As Ami Wants Some Adventure Amid Cancer Battle

 As Billy mentioned, they have to do the road trip in a few days before Ami begins with her radiation treatment and chemotherapy.
 This explains why Ami does not look as sick as some people were expecting on someone undergoing treatment.
 They also traveled using an RV where Ami can get comfortable while on the road.

 Still, there are doubts about Ami’s condition.
 For years, there are rumors that the show is completely fabricated, which is why some people think they are faking Ami’s cancer.
-Others, however, don’t think the show would go as far as using a deathly illness just to boost ratings.
+Others, however, don’t think the show would go as far as using a deadly illness just to boost ratings.
 Ami has been diagnosed with stage 3B lung cancer, which is said to be at stage 4 now.

 Fans hope to find out more details about Ami’s condition when Alaskan Bush People returns for Season 8.
 The renewal is yet to be confirmed, but there are reports that they are going to Colorado to film the new season.
 After that, the family will reportedly return to California for another round of chemotherapy for Ami’s cancer.